gitmehedi/techstacks/papers/README.md

 An exchange, receives message from producer and pushed those message to queue depending on rules for what are defined by the exchange type.
-There are few exchage types available
+There are few exchange types available
 * Direct
 * Topic
 * Headers